Death Star Thinking and Government Reform

 You can no longer run a country properly if the elites don’t understand technology in the same way they understand economics, ideology, or communications.

 There is strategy, and there is culture, and we know what they say about what one does to the other.
 To the extent that culture is a product of the people and the narrative that surrounds them, there is much to do to build a workforce and a culture in government that is capable of the sensibility Ito describes.
-Government today is full of people with genuine desire to change the system, but who lack the technical and design bench strength that enables constant iteration based on real-time feedback from users.
+Government today is full of people with genuine desire to change the system and enormous will to do so, but the technical and design bench strength that enables constant iteration based on real-time feedback from users is still weak.
 The development of the sensibilities appropriate to the time are held back when agile, adaptive work is limited to pockets within the institution.

 Creating new conditions, new capabilities, and new sensibilities is hard work, but the strength of the institution to function as a set of interconnected, complex, self-adaptive systems is worth fighting for.